 - Older students

-- Students whose learning style is inconsistent with the teacher’s preferred learning style
+- Students whose learning style is inconsistent with the teacher’s preferred teaching style

-Rather than providing accommodations for a specific student, one with disabilities for example, UDI benefits all students.
+Rather than providing accommodations for a specific student (e.g. a sign language interpreter for a student who is deaf), UDI benefits all students.
 UDI is not a dumbing-down of the curriculum but a better means of access.
 Simply put, it’s just good teaching.

 Burgstahler, Sheryl.
 (2015) Universal Design in Higher Education: From Principles to Practice.
 Harvard University Press, 2nd edition.